 Surveyors are often the first people on the ground when a new project begins.
 Our tasks may include marking property lines and conducting a topographic survey.
 As part of the topographic survey we measure the existing ground conditions and any features that may impact design, such as roads, streams, trees and buildings.
 All this information is compiled in a database that will be used for planning and design purposes.

-We typically work with the client and other contractors to design a new subdivision, recreation site, etc. Using our expertise and the topographic data we collected, we can design road and driveway locations, determine view corridors, identify building sites, determine the volume of materials to be removed or added to the site, and so on.
+We typically work with the client and other contractors to design a new subdivision, recreation site, etc. Using our expertise and the topographic data we collected, we can design driveway locations, determine view corridors, identify building sites, determine the volume of materials to be removed or added to the site, and so on.

 Land Surveyors are experts in the creation and re-establishment of legal boundaries.
 Questions over the location of property lines sometimes end up before the courts, and when they do land surveyors are often required to shed light on the issue and to provide their expert opinion.
 Brent Taylor has been engaged as an expert witness in a variety of proceedings, including: